mikamautnerrohde/researchproject/Research Project Manual.md

 Role| Requirements| Responsibilities
 ----- | ----- | ---------
 Daily supervisor|Must be PhD candidate or a more senior researcher.
-Must be active in research group that hosts the internship |
+Must be active in research group that hosts the internship. |
-Internal assessor | Holds a doctoral degree.
-Can be same person as daily supervisor, as long requirements for both roles are met.
-Is located at different lab/research group ex
+Internal assessor | Is located in same lab/research group as supervisor.
+Holds a doctoral degree.
+Can be same person as daily supervisor, as long requirements for both roles are met.|

-examiner |
-External assessor (also: co-assessor) | $1 |
+External assessor (also: co-assessor) | Holds a doctoral degree.
+Must have relevant domain knowledge to assess the final report (e.g. on the methodology or research topic). |

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MzQzMzc0NDIsLTQ2NzkwNzY5MF19
+eyJoaXN0b3J5IjpbLTE5OTA4NjQ0MDYsLTQ2NzkwNzY5MF19
 -->